 5. Interpreter service services will not be provided if a reserved ticket is not purchased by a hearing-impaired individual within the prescribed time period.

 D. Individuals who believe they are not being offered a reasonable accommodations accommodation are encouraged to discuss their concerns with the Executive Director of Equal Opportunity/ADA Coordinator.
-Employee Relations.
+Employee Relations, Retention and Recruitment.